kstreet13/scry/README.md

 BiocManager::install("scry")
 ```

-The Bioconductor release requires R version 4.0.
-If you prefer to use the older
+The Bioconductor release requires the latest version of R. If you prefer to use the older
 R 3.6, you can install from the unofficial r3 branch as follows:

 ```
 remotes::install_github("kstreet13/scry@r3")
 ```

+The r3 branch is not tested as regularly.

 ## Issues and bug reports
 Please use https://github.com/kstreet13/scry/issues to submit issues, bug reports, and comments.